 If you have any questions or feedback, feel free to leave them in the comments below, and as always, thanks for reading!

-How to Make Straight Cuts With a Circular Saw: The Tools We Used
+How to Make Straight Cuts With a Circular Saw and Speed Square: The Tools We Used

 Want to know more about the tools we used in this article?
 Click on the titles to read out our reviews or click the buttons to buy them for yourself!